abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 type*      // 8 bytes
 ```

 In a nutshell 16 bytes are required to represent a simple object (again in x64).
 Now let us take an example.
-Following `speed` variable holds a double.
+Following `speed` variable holds a float.

 ```js
 var speed = 10.4;
 ```

-To represent this Var in engine, Chakra need to create an object named [JavascriptNumber](https://github.com/Microsoft/ChakraCore/blob/master/lib/Runtime/Library/JavascriptNumber.h) which inherits from RecyclableObject and can store a double value (10.4).
+To represent this Var in engine, Chakra need to create an object named [JavascriptNumber](https://github.com/Microsoft/ChakraCore/blob/master/lib/Runtime/Library/JavascriptNumber.h) which inherits from RecyclableObject and can store a float value (10.4).
 Total bytes required is 24 (`sizeof(Js::JavascriptNumber) == sizeof(Js::RecyclableObject) + sizeof(double))`.
 Turns out our GC allocates at 16 byte boundary.
 24 bytes is rounded off to 32 bytes.
 We need 32 bytes to represent a JavascriptNumber.
 In addition, to this 8 byte Var pointer is necessary for the runtime to point to this object.
-Can we avoid this overhead for every var pointing to a double?
+Can we avoid this overhead for every var pointing to a float?
 Tagged pointer is to use extra bits in a pointer to represent additional metadata about the content of the pointer.
-If we could stash a double in pointer and mark it as non-pointer, GC and all other runtime can recognize it and we save on bytes.
+If we could encode a float in a pointer and mark it as a non-pointer, runtime can recognize it and we save on bytes.

 ###Extra bits in a pointer
 Let us look at memory address allocated by the GC carefully.
 Couple of characteristics of pointers:

  1. Bottom 4 bits are always going to be zero.
 (Remember our GC allocates at 16 byte boundary)
- 2. Top 16 bits are going to zero as the operating system only uses bottom 48 bits to represent virtual memory (256TB is good enough).
+ 2. Top 16 bits are going to zero as the operating system only uses bottom 48 bits to represent virtual memory address (256TB is good enough).

 We can party with these extra bits.
-The assumption is if you tag any of these bits and use it for any other purpose GC doesn't care.
-It ignores the entire value of that pointer.
-For tagged float Chakra uses top 14 bits out of 16.
+One can use these always zero bits to encode a float.
+But how will runtime differenciate between a valid pointer or a float encoded in a pointer?
+Can we encode the entire float value which 64 bit inside a pointer which also 64 bits and don't lose precision?
+First it is important to understand the floating point representation.

 ###IEEE 754 floating point representation
-Now let us look at the 64-bit double IEEE 754-2008 format specified by [ECMA262](http://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type).
+Now let us look at the 64-bit double precision IEEE 754-2008 format specified by [ECMA262](http://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type).
 A floating point variable is represented as following.

 |Sign|Exponent|Fraction|